csae8092/posts/django-generic-apps/part-4-vocabs-app.md

 ```

-After this steps, when you (re)start the dev-server, you will most likly be presented with the following error message(s):
+After this steps, when you (re)start the development server, you will most likely be presented with the following error message(s):

-> ImportError: No module named 'django_tables2'
+> ImportError: No module named 'django\_tables2'

-This message indicates a missing package, so we have to install this by `$ pip install django-tables2` and include this package ('django_tables2',) in INSTALLED_APPS.
+This message indicates a missing package, so we have to install this by `$ pip install django-tables2` and include this package ('django\_tables2',) in INSTALLED\_APPS.

 Starting the dev-server again will throw this error:

 > ImportError: No module named 'dal'

-This means we need to install `$ pip install django-autocomplete-light==3.2.1`, and register it (dal', 'dal_select2') before django.contrib.admin and grappelli if present ([see](https://django-autocomplete-light.readthedocs.io/en/master/install.html)).
+This means we need to install `$ pip install django-autocomplete-light==3.2.1`, and register it ('dal', 'dal_select2') before django.contrib.admin and grappelli if present ([see](https://django-autocomplete-light.readthedocs.io/en/master/install.html)).

-The next error will complain about missing 'django_filters' plugin, so run `$ pip install django-filter` (without s!) and register ('django_filters').
+The next error will complain about missing 'django\_filters' plugin, so run `$ pip install django-filter` (without s!) and register ('django\_filters').

 The next error will require lxml.
 Install this, which on windows might be a bit tricky if you try to use the officail pip release, so I will run this command: `$ conda install -c anaconda lxml=3.6.4`

 Now you should be enabled to run the dev-server without getting any erros but when you try to browse to [http://127.0.0.1:8000/](http://127.0.0.1:8000/) you will be confronted with another error complaining about missing 'api-root' URL.

+Notes for Linux: you may run into an import error for libgcrypt.so.11.
+In Debian/Ubuntu you could try to download and install it from [here](ftp://ftp.debian.org/debian/pool/main/libg/libgcrypt11/).

 # DRF - django rest framework

 This error comes from not yet installed and configured DRF-packages which is used by the vocabs app to set up an API to expose its data.
 So what we have to do is

-1. install DRF by running: `pip install djangorestframework==3.5.3`, adding 'rest_framework' to INSTALLED_APPS as well as DRF-configurtaion:
+1. install DRF by running: `pip install djangorestframework==3.5.3`, adding 'rest\_framework' to INSTALLED\_APPS as well as DRF-configurtaion:

 ```python